Asset Management

 Asset Management Plans (AMPs) consolidate the data and information we need to make effective decisions about our infrastructure assets.

-The most recent iteration of the Asset Management Plan is the 2021 Asset Management Plan which includes information related to our core assets as dictated by O.Reg 588/17.
+The most recent iterations of the Asset Management Plan are the 2024 Asset Management Plan which includes information related to our non-core assets and the 2021 Asset Management Plan which includes information related to our core assets as dictated by O.Reg 588/17.
 Core assets are defined as assets related to bridges & culverts, roads, water, wastewater, and stormwater.
-The City previously published two asset management plans (2013 & 2017) which were completed prior to the most recent regulation, and together included many of our City assets, but did not include assets obtained through the January 1, 2017 boundary expansion.
-The next iteration of the AMP due July 1, 2024 will include information related to the remainder of municipal assets (e.g. Facilities, Parks, Transit, Information Technology etc.).
+The City previously published two asset management plans (2013 and 2017) which were completed prior to the most recent regulation, and together included many of our City assets, but did not include assets obtained through the January 1, 2017 boundary expansion.
+The next iteration of the AMP due July 1, 2025 will include information related to proposed levels of service and asset performance until 2034.

 Value of Assets

-The 2021 Asset Management Plan estimates the replacement value of core assets included in the plan at $2.6 billion.
-For a snapshot of our core assets, please refer to our asset summaries .
+The 2024 and 2021 Asset Management Plans estimate the replacement value of core and non-core assets included in the plans at $3.7 billion.
+For a snapshot of our core and non-core assets, please refer to our asset summaries.

 We use these assets to: